4 min read

 Kiyosaki's answer is simple: McDonald's has outstanding systems which deliver and sell their average product.[1]
 Love Mickey D's or hate them – their success is hard to dispute.

 Reflecting on this, we were struck by how applicable this distinction is to us actor folk.
 We've known countless individuals capable of taking your breath away the moment they step in front of a camera or onto a stage.
-Yet, they haven't been able to attain even a fraction of their personal definition of success.
+Yet, they haven't been able to attain their personal definition of success.

 Kiyosaki's illustration points to the reason.
 These prodigious souls are essentially the world's best burgers.
 But, delectable as they are, they fail to "deliver" or "sell" due to a lack of effective systems supporting them.